-Mr. Gokey is subject to the following post-termination restrictions: (i) one-year non-hiring commencing on the later of the last day of employment or the cessation of payments, (ii) one-year non-solicitation of customers commencing on the later of the last day of employment or the cessation of payments, and (iii) one-year non-competition commencing on the later of the last day of employment or the cessation will be terminated if Mr. Gokey violates these restrictions.
+Mr. Gokey is subject to the following post-termination restrictions: (i) one-year non-hiring commencing on the later of the last day of employment or the cessation of payments, (ii) one-year non-solicitation of customers commencing on the later of the last day of employment or the cessation of payments, and (iii) one-year non-competition commencing on the later of the last day of employment or the cessation of payments.
+Severance benefits and compensation will be terminated if Mr. Gokey violates these restrictions.